dl-solarity/hardhat-migrate/docs/DetailedExample.md

 5. The migration file's main body grants access to the deployer object, allowing for contract deployment and supporting recovery from failures in previous migration runs.
 6. Standard transaction-sending processes are used without special wrappers.
-7. The migration concludes with the `Reporter` class summarizing the migration details.
+7. The migration concludes with the `PublicReporter` helper summarizing the migration details.